hywang2002/MV-VTON/README.md

 #### VITON-HD

 1. Download [VITON-HD](https://github.com/shadow2496/VITON-HD) dataset
-2. Download pre-warped cloth image/mask [Baidu Cloud](https://pan.baidu.com/s/1ss8e_Fp3ZHd6Cn2JjIy-YQ?pwd=x2k9) and put
-   it under VITON-HD dataset.
+2. Download pre-warped cloth image/mask via [Baidu Cloud](https://pan.baidu.com/s/1uQM0IOltOmbeqwdOKX5kCw?pwd=cshy) and put it under VITON-HD dataset.

 After these, the folder structure should look like this (the unpaired-cloth* only included in test directory):